Arnab-Afk/hackx/README.md

   No one can stop you.
 Not us, not anyone."

 [1:00 - 2:00] Live Demo: Agentic Deployment
-- Open Zkloud chat UI
+- Open COMPUT3 chat UI
 - Paste a GitHub repo URL
 - Show agent analyzing the repo, calling select_provider()
 - Show the x402 payment header hitting the winning node